-- (1) For the purpose of this regulation "basic education" means basic education as defined in section 1 of the Education Act, 2001 (Act No. 16 of 2001). - (2) The following provisions apply to the provision of learning, education and training in the whole of Namibia during the specified period: - (a) institutions providing early childhood development learning and schools and educational institutions providing basic education up to the level of ninth grade may not provide face to face learning and education; - (b) schools and educational institutions providing basic education at the level of tenth grade, eleventh grade and twelfth grade may not provide face to face learning and education; - (c) higher education institutions and vocational education and institutions may not provide face to face education, and all examinations for students at those institutions must be undertaken online in accordance with appropriate arrangement between the students and the institution; and - (d) health related higher education training institutions with students in clinical years may continue face to face training activities.
+- (1) For the purpose of this regulation "basic education" means basic education as defined in section 1 of the Education Act, 2001 (Act No. 16 of 2001). - (2) The following provisions apply to the provision of learning, education and training in the whole of Namibia during the specified period: - (a) providers of early childhood development learning, schools and educational institutions providing education on the level of pre-primary and schools and educational institutions providing basic education on the level of the first to the twelfth grade, may resume face to face teaching as from 4 August 2021; - (b) schools and educational institutions providing basic education on the level of the seventh to the twelfth grades may resume face to face teaching on a full-time basis; - (c) providers of early childhood development learning, schools and educational institutions providing learning or education on the level of pre-primary, lower primary and upper primary grades up to the sixth grade may resume face to face learning, but are required to operate on a shift basis; - (d) higher education institutions, including vocational education and training institutions may continue with online learning and teaching, but teaching, learning and assessment for programmes requiring practical exposure may be conducted through face to face learning and teaching; and - (e) health related higher education training institutions with students enganging in clinical practice may continue with face to face training activities.